Major Indoor Soccer League (2008–2014): Launch as NISL

-In July 2009, the XSL announced they were going on a one-year hiatus due to a lack of monetary backing.
+In July 2009, the XSL announced they were going on a one-year hiatus due to a lack of monetary backing during the Great Recession.
 The NISL attempted to attract the former MISL teams from the folded XSL to join for the 2009–10 season, and succeeded in acquiring the Milwaukee Wave as a result.
 The other XSL franchises, minus the Chicago Storm, folded along with the XSL.
 Shortly after the Wave joined the NISL, the Massachusetts Twisters folded, leaving the 2009–10 season with only five teams again.

 Shortly before the league launched its 2009–10 season, the opportunity arose to purchase the rights to the "Major Indoor Soccer League" name; the league successfully acquired the rights and immediately rebranded itself as the newest MISL.

 The MISL expanded into Missouri (Kansas City area) and Omaha starting with the 2010–11 season.

 Merger with I-League

 For the 2010–11 season, the league consisted of only five teams, with the Rockford Rampage and Monterrey La Raza no longer active league members.
 On October 15, 2010, the Milwaukee Journal-Sentinel reported the exodus of the Philadelphia KiXX and the addition of a Chicago franchise.

 In October 2010, the United Soccer Leagues (USL), which also oversees the men's USL Pro and USL Premier Development Leagues proposed a new league which was to begin play in the fall of 2011, the 'USL I-League.
 However, in May 2011, the USL, struggling to sign teams for the new league, agreed instead to take over operation of the MISL.
 Three teams from the proposed league were added: the Norfolk SharX, Rochester Lancers and Syracuse Silver Knights.

 In June 2012, the MISL announced that a new Chicago franchise was awarded to Armando Gamboa and Dave Mokry for the 2012–13 season.
 The club was subsequently named the Chicago Soul, with the club making its home at the Sears Centre.

 Meanwhile, the Norfolk SharX announced that the team would cease operations effective immediately because of financial difficulties.